Elaine R Kelly

 Instead, tell them to start paying attention to your teachings and sound doctrine.
 Believers are to behave in such a way that will lead unbelievers to hold God's word in high regard and give the church a good reputation.

-Teach male elders to be sober, self-controlled, worthy of respect, and sound in faith, love, and patience.
+Teach male elders to be sober, self-controlled, worthy of respect, and sound in faith, love, and patience (v2.)

-Teach female elders to live reverently, not drunkards or slanderers, self-controlled, and able to advise younger women.
+Teach female elders to live reverently, not drunkards or slanderers, self-controlled, and able to advise younger women (v.3).

-Younger women should be loving with their husbands and children, not be idle but industrious, and be kind and respectful so that no one will slander God's word.
+Younger women should be loving with their husbands and children, not be idle but industrious, and be kind and respectful so that no one will slander God's word (v.4-5).

-Younger men should also be self-controlled, following your example of doing good, showing integrity and respect, and speaking sensibly so that no one will slander them.
+Younger men should also be self-controlled, following your example of doing good, showing integrity and respect, and speaking sensibly so that no one will slander them (v.6-8).

-Servants should aim to please their masters and be respectful, honest, and reliable so that others are attracted to God our Saviour.
+Servants should aim to please their masters and be respectful, honest, and reliable so that others are attracted to God our Saviour (v.9-10).

-Women and men are both to be busy, showing good work.
-Those who were idle were more vulnerable to listening to false teachers.
-Being lazy sometimes led to stealing or swindling and would bring the Christian community into disrepute.
+Some translations say she should be 'busy at home' (v.5).
+We have already seen the writer exhort women and men to be good household managers and show good work.
+Those who were idle were more vulnerable to gossip, slander, and listening to false teachers.
+Not being busy could lead to stealing or swindling and would cause people to speak evil of the Christian community.

-The instructions in Titus 2 tell believers to behave in such a way that no one will criticize God's word.
-Limiting women's roles can make unbelievers revile God's word.
-At that time, if a wife rebelled against the Greco-Roman household patriarchy, it may have brought shame to the church's reputation.
-In Paul's authentic letters, he advises the wives to follow cultural norms but reinvents them or overturns them for those 'in Christ', telling husbands to likewise yield to their wives, and give them the same care and respect that they give their own body.
+In Paul's letters to Ephesians and Colossians, he advises the wives to follow cultural norms but reinvents them or overturns them for those 'in Christ', telling husbands to likewise yield to their wives, and give them the same care and respect that they give their own body.
 Telling wives to submit is not punitive when all believers submit to one another.
-This seems to be a later letter that redacts or rebels against Paul's radical overturning of the hierarchy.

 Other women of the Bible were leaders (Miriam), protectors (Zipporah, Abigail, Rahab), a judge and military leaders (Deborah), advocates for change (daughters of Zelophehad), Royal Advisor (Huldah, Esther), prophets (Huldah, Anna, Philip's daughters), tradespeople (the daughters of Shallum), artisans (Priscilla, Lydia), apostles (Junia), teachers (Priscilla, Lois, Eunice) and church leaders (Nympha, Apphia), patrons and deacon (Phoebe), patrons & disciples (Mary Magdalene, Joanna, Susannah).
 Theologian Marg Mowczko has listed over 25 roles that biblical women perform here (8)While we honour motherhood, the Bible authorizes women to be far more than mothers.